kristianb21/connect4js/readme.md

-Connect 4 in HTML,CSS, and Javascript by Kristian Brito
+Connect 4 in HTML,CSS, and JavaScript by Kristian Brito

 Instructions:
 1) Grab a partner to challenge, a nearby colleague will do.